Asd-g/AviSynth-JincResize/README.md

 SSE / AVX Intrinsics taken from [the other AviSynth plugin JincResize](https://github.com/AviSynth/jinc-resize).

+NOTE: The 32-bit version is not supported.
+If you still want to use it keep in mind that the OS memory limit can be easily hit. (#10)

 ### Requirements:

 - AviSynth 2.60 / AviSynth+ 3.4 or later